 But there are many different types of memory deficits that can range from very mild episodes of forgetfulness to more serious problems related to systemic diseases or traumatic events.

 A variety of pharmaceuticals and medical interventions are available to combat the symptoms of memory loss.
-But recent research suggests that the potent cannabis compound cannabidiol (CBD) can help relieve symptoms of many memory deficit disorders, regardless of the cause.
+But research also suggests that the potent cannabis compound cannabidiol (CBD) can help to ease symptoms of many memory deficit disorders, regardless of the cause.

 Memory Deficits Come in Many Forms

-For many people, the mention of memory problems conjures up thoughts of Alzheimer’s disease, although just about anyone can have episodes of forgetfulness or lack of concentration.
-Medications as well as excessive use of drugs and alcohol can cause memory lapses.
+For many people, the mention of memory problems conjures up thoughts of dementia, although just about anyone can have episodes of forgetfulness or lack of concentration.
+Medications, as well as excessive use of drugs and alcohol, can cause memory lapses.
 Even cannabis itself can create problems with short-term memory for people who consume a lot of tetrahydrocannabinol (THC).

 In many situations, a good night’s sleep, cutting back on alcohol or resolving a difficult situation can help reduce or completely do away with memory problems.
 But when these problems persist, they could be symptoms of a memory deficit disorder.

 Memory deficit disorders span the spectrum from ongoing minor forgetfulness to memory loss that takes a more serious turn.
 This kind of memory loss also affects other kinds of cognitive functions for decision making and the tasks of daily life.
-And while Alzheimer’s disease continues to make headlines as a cause of severe memory loss, many people are living with other kinds of memory deficit disorders, which can include:
+And while Alzheimer’s disease continues to make headlines as a cause of severe memory loss, many people are living with other kinds of memory deficit disorders, like the following:

-Vascular dementia: This type of dementia is a form of memory impairment caused by:
+- Vascular dementia: This type of dementia is a form of memory impairment caused by specific events or complications.

 - A stroke